-Why diversity and inclusion is important
+Why equity, diversity and inclusion is important

 Our mission is to cultivate a working environment where everyone knows they belong, where our people are comfortable with sharing their perspectives and experiences without fear of recrimination, uniqueness is embraced, and equal pay and access to opportunity exist for people of all backgrounds, personalities and abilities.
 With a diverse workforce and an inclusive work environment, we are better able to harness the wealth of ideas that will drive our success.

-Our commitment to equality, diversity and inclusion extends beyond our own workforce.
+Our commitment to equity, diversity and inclusion extends beyond our own workforce.
 We aim to benefit and positively influence the communities where we live and work through proactive engagement, employing local people, contributing to local economies, and investing in local supply chains.

 DIVERSITY AND INCLUSION